G20 requires big insurers to hold more capital

-Yet the reform was called for by world leaders in the Group of 20 top economies (G20) that have already approved a similar regime for 28 of the world's top banks, also by 2019.
+Yet the reform was called for by world leaders in the Group of 20 top economies (G20), who have already approved a similar regime for 28 of the world's top banks, also by 2019.

-The G20 contends the insurance sector poses just the same sort of potential systemic risks as do the banks.
-Problems at AIG in 2008 illustrated the threat, after the U.S.-based insurer had to be bailed out by the taxpayer in one of the biggest rescues following the credit crunch.
+The G20 argues the insurance sector poses just the same sort of potential systemic risks as do the banks.
+Problems at AIG in 2008 illustrated the threat, after the U.S.-based insurer had to be bailed out by the taxpayer in one of the biggest rescues mounted following the credit crunch.

 Under the plans set out by the International Association of Insurance Supervisors (IAIS), insurers will be subject to tougher supervision and will have to show by 2015 how they can be wound up smoothly in a crisis, without relying on taxpayer bailouts, the body said in a statement.